rsksmart/rif-identity-services/README.md

   1. Open the IPFS app
   2. Paste a hash
   3. Click on get and wait - it can take a while

+- Present credential

+  1. After issuing a credential (not necessarily synced to the data vault), click on present
+  2. A QR will be displayed
+  3. You can read